noujan/SnakeGame/README.md

   - [x] Set up firebaseUI.
 - [x] Adding screenshots to this project.
 - [ ] Adding Crashlytics.
+- [ ] Adding a menu using <a href="https://medium.com/icode-by-margels/how-to-make-a-nice-side-menu-for-your-ios-app-using-swift-5-8868adafbee0">this link!</a>.
 - [ ] Store snake positions.
 - [ ] Share user locations.
 - [ ] Change and improve score system.